oxapavan/oxapavan.github.io/_posts/2024-11-12-HTB-GreenHorn-WriteUp.md

 ### overview

 Greenhorn is a beginner-friendly machine.
-Starting with credential harvesting to revershell upload & then trying with pdf extraction
+Starting with credential harvesting to revershell upload & then trying with pdf extraction.

 - OS Linux
 - Point's 20